rulin-rahman/Rulin-Rahman/README.md

-<h3 align="center">" I am a professional <b>Game Developer</b> who has 2+ years of experience in the  <b>Mobile Game Industry</b>.
+<h3 align="center">" I am a professional <b>Hyper Casual Game Developer</b> who has 2+ years of experience in the  <b>Mobile Game Industry</b>.
 I can assist your company to develop the Ready-to-Publish-game, game-prototype, reskinning-project, and much more which you want.” ”</h3>